GouthamPeri/sk_algo_assist/README.md

 Here is how:

-Install the package using the following command:
+1. Install the package using the following command:

 `pip install sk_algo_assist`

-and import the compare_algos function from the package as follows:
+2. Import the compare_algos function from the package as follows:

 `from sk_algo_assist import compare_algos`

+3. Give the pandas dataframe object and the prediction column name as input:

+`compare_algos(iris_df, 'Species')`

+4. Results

 ### **compare_algos(df, y, split = 0.7, reg_or_class = '', metric = None)**